vault713/wallet713/docs/usage.md

 wallet713> $ info
 ```

-In order to receive grins from others you need to listen for transactions coming to your 713.grinbox address:
+In order to receive grins from others you need to listen for transactions coming to your grinbox address:
 ```
 wallet713> $ listen
 ```
 This will also display your grinbox address.

-Standard 713.grinbox addressses always start with `x`.
+Standard floonet grinbox addressses always start with `x`.

 To send a 10 grin transaction to the address `xd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514`:
 ```